mollywilliams/grace-notes.github.io/_topics/darkness-of-the-soul.md

 * [1 Tim.
 4:1-3] (https://www.biblegateway.com/passage/?search=1+Tim.+4%3A1-3), _Now the Spirit speaks expressly that, in the latter times, some shall depart from the faith, giving heed to seducing spirits, and doctrines of demons, speaking lies in hypocrisy, having their conscience seared with a hot iron, forbidding to marry, and commanding to abstain from foods, which God has created to be received with thanksgiving by them who believe and KNOW THE TRUTH._

-“of their mind” - NOUS.
+“*_of their mind_*” - NOUS.
 This word is a reference to the mind as a container of the thoughts of the soul.
 The phrase is not “…vanity of thoughts” but “…emptiness of the mind, the container of thoughts.”

 The verb equivalent to NOUS is NOEW, “to think”.
 The noun, therefore, means “place of thinking”.
 Both these words are used extensively in the Greek New Testament; and both words are used with various prefixes to indicate different kinds of thinking.